-If you were to ask the residents of a sober home, especially one of the quality of Real Deal, they would tell you it is worth every penny.
+If you were to ask the residents of a sober home, especially one of the quality of Real Deal sober living, they would tell you it is worth every penny.
 If you were to ask their families, they would emphatically agree.
 Knowing your loved one is safe and doing well after years of uncertainty is worth any cost.

 Where to begin?

 We understand that beginning this journey may be frightening.
 So, where do you go from here?
-Well, start with applying with us.
+Well, start with applying for sober living with us.
 If we are not a good fit, we will certainly help you find somewhere that is.